arifaziz20/Group-C-Web-App/README.md

   1- To spread the knowledge on the computer hardware.
   2- To help user decide the best components for their PC.
   3- To help user eliminate some choice that are not relevant for them.

-e) Features and functionalities of the proposed web application.
+<h2> Features and functionalities of the proposed web application. </h2>
   Navigation bar - navigate user through the web
   Computer parts finder based on budget - to search set of pc parts that can be purchased within the budget
   Slideshow/carousel - to show related picture of pc parts

-f) Properly define the views, controllers, routes and models.
+<h2> Properly define the views, controllers, routes and models.
 Include ERD for your
-database tables with one-to-many relationship.
+database tables with one-to-many relationship. </h2>

-g) A sequence diagram to represent the interaction of the proposed web application.
+<h2> A sequence diagram to represent the interaction of the proposed web application.    </h2>

-h) References.
+<h2> References.  </h2>